What You Shouldn’t Ignore When Choosing a Short-Term Rehab

 That said, however, there are a few less tangible features of a rehab center that can make a difference in recovery that you shouldn't overlook:

 1. The Sense of the Place.
 Assess how the building and grounds look.
 Are they attractive and well-maintained?
-Is staff welcoming, well-groomed and attentive?
+Is the staff welcoming, well-groomed, and attentive?
 Does it smell good, without any lingering food odors or antiseptic smells?
-Does housekeeping seem efficient, with no dishes, medical carts or cleaning supplies left visible in rooms or hallways?
-Do short term residents who are ambulatory have access to common areas, a library or music room, a snack room?
+Does housekeeping seem efficient, with no dishes, medical carts, or cleaning supplies left visible in rooms or hallways?
+Do short-term residents who are ambulatory have access to common areas, a library, a music room, or a location to grab a coffee or snack?

 2. The Purpose of the Place.
-Some senior care communities have separate wings for short term rehab.
+Some senior care communities have separate areas for short-term rehab.
 Some are dedicated exclusively to limited stays.
-And still others integrate short term patients with other residents, including those who bedridden and suffering from dementia.
-If the goal is to get well and get out, try to match those needs with a care facility that will spare no effort to help you accomplish that goal.
-It can be depressing for a senior who simply needs exercise following hip surgery to be thrown in with permanent residents who can't move at all.
+And still others integrate short-term patients with other residents, including those who are bedridden and suffering from dementia.
+If the goal is to get well and go home, a designated short-term rehab area may be best.
+Try to match those needs with a care facility that will spare no effort to help you accomplish that goal.
+Some can find it depressing if he or she simply needs exercise following hip surgery to be thrown in with permanent residents who can't move at all.

 3. The Extras Offered.
 A garden to look at or to sit in.
 Fresh flowers on the breakfast tray.
 Comfortable chairs for visitors.
 Books, television and music.
 A way to keep the mind active.
 A reason to "get out of bed."
 Always take a tour of rooms as well as common areas, therapy rooms and the grounds.
 Look for smiles—from staff as well as patients—and observe the interaction.